Three failures doesn't change the fact that KL is our best T20 batsman: Rathour | Sports-Games

-Three cheap dismissals can't change the fact that KL Rahul is India's ''best T20 batsman'' who needs to be supported during this rough phase, batting coach Vikram Rathour echoed skipper Virat Kohli's sentiments after team's eight wicket defeat against England on Tuesday.
+Three cheap dismissals can't change the fact that KL Rahul is India's ''best T20 batsman'' and it won't be long that one shot or one innings will get him back to his best, batting coach Vikram Rathour said, promising support for the struggling opener.

-Rahul has had scores of 1,0 and 0 and a part of it could be attributed to no game time since the end of T20 series in Australia early December.
+Rahul got out without scoring in two of his last three innings while he managed just one run in the series-opener.
+A part of it could be attributed to no game time since the end of T20 series in Australia early December.

 ''Anybody can have a lean phase and KL has been our best batsman in T20 format.
-He is averaging 40 plus with a strike rate of 145 and 3 failures doesn't change the fact that he is the best batsman we have in this format,'' Rathour said after the third T20 International.
+He is averaging 40 plus with a strike rate of 145 and 3 failures doesn't change the fact that he is the best batsman we have in this format,'' Rathour said after India lost the third T20 International on Tuesday.

 ''This is the time when we need to support him and I am absolutely sure he will come back out of the lean phase,'' the batting coach spoke in the same vein as Kohli did at the presentation ceremony.